At-Bristol/DD-Html5_Audio-Visualiser/README.md

 # DD-Html5_Audio-Visualiser
-An html 5 audio visualiser for the dome
+A simple html 5 audio visualiser for the dome - works in chrome.
+Click to make fullscreen